Configuration

 Upgrade-Insecure-Requests: 1

-User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36
+User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/132.0.0.0 Safari/537.36

-The above config file sets all url jobs without the browser directive to use the specified headers.
+The above config file sets all jobs to use the suppress_repeated_errors option and url jobs without the browser

 The possible sub-directives to job_defaults are: